 Q: What does the expanded access program look like?

-A: The expanded access program aims to provide enzyme replacement therapy (ERT) to 14 kids for 1 year via compassionate use (a pathway for patients with serious conditions to access investigational treatments when no other options are available and they can't join a clinical trial).
-This buys time for the kids, preventing regression while awaiting FDA approval of the ERT
+A: The expanded access program aims to provide treatment to 14 kids for 1 year via compassionate use (a pathway for patients with serious conditions to access investigational treatments when no other options are available and they can't join a clinical trial).
+This buys time for the kids, preventing regression while awaiting FDA approval.

 Q: Where do your donations go?

-A: Donations pass through Cure Sanfilippo Foundation, and the biotech company, to pay for enzyme replacement therapy manufacturing.
-No fees are taken by the foundation or the biotech company.
-The manufactured ERT will be used in the expanded access program, with Matthew's potential participation in 2026
+A: Donations pass through the Foundation and Society, then the biotech company, to pay for manufacturing of the treatment.
+No fees are taken by the Foundation and Society or the biotech company.
+The manufactured treatment will be used in the expanded access program, with Matthew's potential participation in 2026

 Q: Are we fundraising alone, or with others?

-A: We're fundraising alongside 11+ families impacted by Sanfilippo Type B
+A: We're fundraising alongside 16+ families impacted by Sanfilippo Type B, as well as other Sanfilippo types families selflessly jumping on to support

 Q: What is the fundraising goal?